 Each day of Diwali has its own special meaning.
 It’s a time to come together, celebrate, and feel grateful.
 Grdxgos

-It’s not just about tidying up; it’s about welcoming the goddess of prosperity into your space.
+It’s about welcoming the goddess of prosperity into your space.

 Next, let’s talk about rangoli.
 These colorful patterns made on the floor using colored powders, rice, or flower petals are a symbol of welcome.
 They’re like a beautiful, artistic doormat that invites good luck and positive energy into your home.

 Lighting ‘diyas’ (earthen oil lamps) is another essential tradition.
-Place them on windowsills, doorways, and other prominent spots.
-These little flames symbolize the victory of light over darkness and good over evil.
+You’ll want to place them on windowsills, doorways, anywhere they catch the eye.
+Those small flames?
+They symbolize light winning over darkness, good triumphing over evil.

 They add a warm, inviting glow to your home.